-Everyone who reads this blog knows that we should use price segmentation to capture more from those willing to pay more, yet still win from those only willing to pay less. ÊWeÕve talked about many ways of doing this.
+Everyone who reads this blog knows that we should use price segmentation to capture more from those willing to pay more, yet still earn business from those who only purchase if they can pay less.

 One technique is to create different products in a portfolio.
 You could have slightly different products targeting different market segments, or good, better, best offerings within a market segment.

-The company is Wayfair. ÊThey sell home furniture on the Internet. ÊWith $1 billion in revenue last quarter, they are up 40% over the same quarter last year. ÊThey are certainly doing something right.
+The company is Wayfair.
+With $1 billion in revenue last quarter, they are up 40% over the same quarter last year.
+They are certainly doing something right.

 The Quartz article provides 13 different examples, but here is the couch information:

-Sleeper Sofa (with pricing at time of blog post)
+Sleeper Sofa (with pricing at time of the article)

 If you click through these links you will see the identical sofa, with each link using a different name.

-WhatÕs going on here? ÊFirst, they are taking advantage of the fact that itÕs very difficult to compare sofas (or furniture). ÊBy changing the name, they make it less likely that shoppers will find the same sofa on two different websites. ÊIf you saw the Tulsa Sleeper Sofa on WayfairÕs site for $257 and wanted to price shop, you would search for ÒTulsa sleeper sofaÓ and no other sites would come up. ÊItÕs challenging to search on photos.
+By changing the name, they make it less likely that shoppers will find the same sofa on two different websites.
+If you saw the Tulsa Sleeper Sofa on Wayfair’s site for $257 and wanted to price shop, you would search for Tulsa sleeper sofa and no other sites would come up.

-Also, if one of the names gets a horrible reputation for whatever reason, the other sites donÕt have to discontinue the product. ÊIt only affects one name.
+Also, if one of the names gets a horrible reputation for whatever reason, the other sites don’t have to discontinue the product.
+It only affects one name.

 This technique works very well for products that are hard to compare.

-One downside to this, though, is that itÕs tough to get momentum behind the product. ÊBy offering the same product with 4 different names, the product recognition has been diluted.
-If one name takes off, the goodwill from that name wonÕt rub off on the others. ÊSimilarly, imagine there is an independent sofa evaluation company and they review the Fort Collins Sleeper Sofa and rate it a ÒMust Buy.Ó That rating doesnÕt apply to the other names.Ê (Strategically, if one name does extremely well and receives high ratings and a ton of fabulous reviews, then the other sites could always sell the successful product under the same name–but it’s harder to charge different prices that way.)
+That rating doesn’t apply to the other names.
+(Strategically, if one name does extremely well and receives high ratings and a ton of fabulous reviews, then the other sites could always sell the successful product under the same name–but it’s harder to charge different prices that way.)

-Overall, this is a valuable price segmentation strategy. ÊIf your products are challenging to compare and you sell through multiple distribution channels, give it a try.
+Overall, this is a valuable price segmentation strategy.
+If your products are challenging to compare and you sell through multiple distribution channels, give it a try.